 RESEARCH TRAINING PARTICIPANTS

-Within 2 days after completing the entire training, including the consent form, pre-test, demographic survey, and post-test, you will be emailed a link to download your $25 gift card.
-Please ensure that you have indicated which class and professor or friend that referred you to my training research.
-If you have any questions or concerns, please get in touch with me at amitc97@lsu.edu or 214-682-6709.
+Immediately after completing the entire training, including the consent form, pre-test, demographic survey, and post-test, you will be emailed a link to download your $25 gift card.
+If your professor referred you to this research, please ensure that you have indicated which class and professor referred you to my training research.
+If you have any questions or concerns, please contact me at amitc97@lsu.edu or 214-682-6709.

 RESEARCH ABSTRACT